Branding

 Clients often meet your firm online before ever stepping through your doors.
 Make sure your tone and language are consistent, whether someone is reading your website, a blog post, or a LinkedIn comment.
 Is your brand warm and personable, or formal and authoritative?
 Align your content tone with your core brand values.

-In a powerful legal case and communications counter-campaign they launched against BP for false advertisement, with creative direction and execution led by Huddle Creative, a clear and consistent tone that reflected the brand’s mission and values was crafted across all channels: bold, thought-provoking, and hard-hitting.
+Take legal industry campaigners ClientEarth, who use their legal expertise to hold governments, firms and corporations accountable for environmental damage.
+In a powerful communications counter-campaign against BP for false advertisement, with creative direction and execution led by Huddle Creative, a clear and consistent tone that reflected the brand's mission and values was crafted across all channels: bold, thought-provoking, and hard-hitting.

 5: Highlight What Makes You Different